Burt Bacharach, George Ezra soundtrack sunny Glastonbury

 Later appearances on the main stage on Saturday include British singer-songwriter Paloma Faith and Pharrell Williams, whose "Happy" was the best selling song of last year on both sides of the Atlantic.

-Next up the polarizing figure of the weekend: Saturday headliner Kanye West.
+Next up the polarising figure of the weekend: Saturday headliner Kanye West.

 Festival goers, whether fans or not, were excitedly anticipating the U.S. rapper, songwriter and producer's show, and a possible sighting of his wife, reality TV star Kim Kardashian.